codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. SELECT
+ 1. C++
- 2. EXEC
+ 2. C#
- 3. VALUES
+ 3. Java
- 4. INDEX
+ 4. Objective-C

 <details>
   <summary>Answer</summary>
-  SELECT
+  C#
 </details>